DaGeRe/seat-reservation-system/README.md

 Go to the frontend directory, make sure you have all the necessary packages: `npm i` or `npm install`.

-Set the proxy with npm config set proxy http://proxy.justiz.sachsen.de:3128 and npm config set https-proxy http://proxy.justiz.sachsen.de:3128.
+# Set the proxy with npm config set proxy http://proxy.justiz.sachsen.de:3128 and npm config set https-proxy http://proxy.justiz.sachsen.de:3128.
 Check with npm config get https-proxy.
 Maybe you have to set the registry with npm config set registry http://registry.npmjs.org/ to an non secured connection.
 Reset with npm config set registry https://registry.npmjs.org/.
 Due to poor internet connection quality installations often fail.
 Update the timeout with npm config set timeout 6000000 may help.
 Also after changes clean up the cache with #npm cache clear --force.

 And now run the frontend: `npm start`

 To run the tests, you can run: `npm run test`

+## Developing

+The three subprojects (frontend, backend and database) are separately developed as docker containers.
+They are deployed via docker compose.
+To do so run the script scripts/build_and_run.sh.

+## Test

+It is aimed to achieve an good test coverage by implementing an e2e test with cypress.
+Some test cases included are:
+- Perform a login and a logout.
+- Create a new booking/room/desk/user.
+- Create a series booking.
+- Try to book an desk for an already occupied time range.
+- Delete a booking/room/desk/user.